thumbliner/thumbliner/small-talk.md

 I’m fine.
 And you?<br>

 Can you believe this weather?
-Actually, I find this city most beautiful in the rain.<br>
+I find this city most beautiful in the rain.<br>

-So what have you been up to?
+What have you been up to?
 Studying music and metaphor.<br>

 Do you agree with `insert trend`?